Appendix D — Case Study Library - Overview

 Evidence: Mammography AI (internal AUC 0.95 → external 0.82), COVID models (98% high bias)

-Implication: Internal test performance always overestimates real-world.
-Must validate on different populations, sites, time periods.
+Implication: Internal test performance may not transport.
+Validate on different populations, sites, equipment, and time periods.

 3. Fairness Requires Active Design